KernTHeAce/test_task/SRS.md

 * The user, while in the list of employees, click the "Delete" button in the selected Employee line;
 * Record is deleted from the database;
-* If an employee record is successfully deleted, then the list of employees with deleted records is displayed.
+* The list of employees without deleted record is displayed.

-### 1.5 Filtering emploees by date
+### 1.5 Filtering employees by date

 #### Main scenario: